Updated on: 20 MAR 2019

 VMware Tools can be downloaded from the Product Download page.

 VMware Tools Operating System Specific Packages can be downloaded from http://packages.vmware.com/tools/releases/index.html.
-For more information on installing OSPs, see the VMware Tools Installation Guide for Operating System Specific Packages for ESXi versions 5.x and 6.x.
+For more information on installing OSPs, see the VMware Tools Installation Guide for Operating System Specific Packages.

 The steps to install VMware Tools vary depending on your VMware product and the guest operating system you have installed.
 For general steps to install VMware Tools in most VMware products, see General VMware Tools installation instructions (1014294).To set up the productLocker to point to the shared datastore, see KB 2004018.